fankaljead/vimrc-1/README.md

 There are two versions:

 * **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
-* **The Awesome**: Includes a ton of useful plugins, color schemes, and configurations
+* **The Awesome**: Includes a to of useful plugins, color schemes, and configurations

 I would, of course, recommend using the awesome version.